Gold and Silver Hamsa Necklace - "Ben Porat Yoseph Alei Ayne"

 This Hamsa pendant is made of two Hamsa hand designs, one is from silver, and the other from 9K Gold.
 Along the delicate gold Hamsa engraved in Hebrew "Ben Porat Yoseph Alei Ayne".
 The Silver Hamsa is beautifully inscribed in Hebrew with the Priestly Blessing (Birkat HaKohanim).
 At the heart of the Hamsa is a Turquoise gem.
 The Hamsa hand is an ancient amulet that is believed to fight the envious eye and negative energies.

 ₪737.99 About the brand See more products

+Since its establishment, about ten years ago, Kabbalah jewelry has worked to strengthen the bond and familiarity with Kabbalist and Jewish sources and to the Jewish roots by designing high-quality inspiring jewelry pieces.
+Each of our handmade pieces carries a meaning, a tale, history and accumulated knowledge.
 Desde su creación, hace unos diez años, la joyería HaAri ha trabajado para fortalecer el vínculo y la familiaridad con las fuentes judías y cabalistas y con las raíces judías mediante el diseño de piezas de joyería inspiradoras de alta calidad.
 Cada una de nuestros productos hechos a mano tiene un significado, un cuento, historia y conocimiento acumulado.